Outdoor Instructor | Writing a CV

 More than two sides is bad.

 Check your CV.
-Get someone else to check our CV.
+Check it again.
+Get someone else to check your CV.

 Mistakes on your CV make you like an idiot.

-Check the spelling and grammar really carefully, get someone else to check the spelling and grammar.
+Check the spelling and grammar really carefully, get someone else to check the spelling and grammar really carefully.

 Keep it simple